 24. “I don’t like being late, by the way.
 So all you bitches who keep complaining about it can shut the fuck up.”

-– That’s Madge’s form of apology for the embarrassing ultra-late starts Rebel Heart tour of 2016, including the one I saw in Sydney that became the basis of the DVD.
+– That’s Madge’s form of apology for the embarrassing ultra-late starts Rebel Heart tour of 2016, including the show I endured in Sydney that became the basis of the DVD.
 A simple explanation would have sufficed.

 25. “I’d rather be getting an award than giving one away.”